telerik/winforms-docs/gridview/selection/basic-selection.md

 	        Dim cell As GridDataCellElement = RadGridView1.CurrentCell
 	        'gets or sets if the first row of radGridView1 is current or not RadGridView1.Rows(0).IsCurrent = True
-	        '#End Region

-	        'gets or sets if the first cell of radGridView1 is current or not 'RadGridView1.Rows(0).Cells(0).IsCurrent = True

-	        '#region multipleRowSelection
-	        RadGridView1.MultiSelect = True
-	        RadGridView1.SelectionMode = GridViewSelectionMode.FullRowSelect
 	{{endregion}}